 The Gulf of Mexico Fishery Management Council meets next week at the Naples Grand Beach Resort in Naples, Florida.
 You’re welcome to join us in person or watch a live broadcast of the meeting.

 Public comment will be held on Wednesday, June 7 from 1:30 – 5:30 p.m. local time.
 If you can’t testify in person, visit our “Amendments UnderDevelopment” page to comment on, and learn about, the different issues being considered.

-The meeting agenda and materials will help you prepare for the meeting and decided when to attend.
-The following is a quick summary of topics the Council plans to take final action on at this meeting.
+The meeting agenda and materials will help you prepare for the meeting and decide when to attend.
+The following is a quick summary of topics the Council plans to take final action on at this meeting:

 The Council will review public comments and take final action on Amendment 47 which considers advice from the Council’s Scientific and Statistical Committee to update the vermillion snapper maximum sustainable yield and annual catch limit.
 None of the alternatives in the document are expected to alter vermilion snapper management measures, such as season length or bag limit.